-With some of the best beaches in Florida, visitors have their pick of resort-lined or secluded.
-For the spring break destination of Fort Myers, visit Fort Myers Beach/Estero Island, a barrier island just outside of Fort Myers.
-White sandy beaches are lined with waterfront restaurants great for grabbing a fruity drink and some eats.
-In November, FMB is host to the American Sand Sculpting Championship, a testament to the quality of the sand at this locale.
-Travelers looking for a local vibe complete with stunning views will want to visit Bowditch Point Park at the north end of the island.
-For a more secluded beach day, head to Lover’s Key State Park – consistently voted one of the best beaches in Florida – or Bowman’s Beach at nearby Sanibel Island – an underdeveloped stretch good for shelling.
+With some of the best beaches in Florida, visitors to Fort Myers have their pick and can choose resort-lined or secluded.
+For spring break, visit Fort Myers Beach/Estero Island.
+Here, white sandy beaches are lined with waterfront restaurants great for grabbing a fruity drink and something to eat.
+Travelers looking for a local vibe and stunning views will want to visit Bowditch Point Park at the north end of the island.
+For a more secluded beach day, head to Lover’s Key State Park, voted one of the best beaches in Florida.

 With countless fishing tours operating out of the area, southwest Florida is a top destination for sport fishing.
 Boca Grande plays host to some of the best tarpon fishing from April through August.
 Skip the more touristy outlets and book a charter from Whidden’s Marina on Boca Grande.
-A piece of old Florida, the rustic marina has faded white paint, fishing trinkets and memorabilia, and a host of local characters that linger outside on the dock.
+A piece of old Florida, the rustic marina has faded white paint, fishing trinkets and memorabilia and a host of local characters that linger outside on the dock.
 Locals buy beer and bait at Whidden’s, and are happy to share fishing tips.
-In Matlacha – just off the coast – lies the ‘fishingest bridge in the U.S.’ Local anglers are posted there throughout the day, and it is a great spot to try your hand at casting.

-The Gulfshore Grill on Fort Myers Beach creates a perfect rotation for a night out.
-This locale has a beach bar on the sand, located feet away from the water and serving fruity, tropical drinks.
+The Gulfshore Grill on Fort Myers Beach is perfect for a night out.
+This locale has a beach bar on the sand, feet away from the water, and serves fruity tropical drinks.
 Have a piña colada before going inside to the Gulfshore Grill dining room.
-The quiet, air-conditioned seating with gulf-front windows is well-suited for enjoying local grouper and watching the sun dip over the water.
-After dinner, the open-air deck of The Cottage bar creates an intimate setting on the waterfront for local bands to play.
-Live music is offered every night from 9:00pm until 2:00am.
+The quiet, air-conditioned seating area with gulf-front windows is well suited for enjoying some local grouper and watching the sun dip over the water.
+After dinner, the open-air deck of the Cottage bar creates an intimate setting for local bands to play on the waterfront.
+Live music is offered every night from 9pm until 2am.

 A short distance from Fort Myers proper is Sanibel Island, an East–West barrier island with pristine beaches.
 Sanibel is a drivable alternative to the resort-laden Fort Myers Beach.
-Situated along one corner of the island is the J.N.
-‘Ding’ Darling National Wildlife Refuge, a 6,000 acre wild mangrove area home to 245 species of birds.
-A day trip to the reserve is bound to offer spectacular bird-watching and frequent glimpses of manatees and alligators.
+Along one corner of the island is the JN ‘Ding’ Darling National Wildlife Refuge, a wild mangrove area that is home to 245 species of birds.
+A day trip to the reserve is bound to offer spectacular birdwatching and frequent glimpses of manatees and alligators.
 Countless other family-friendly tours can be booked to explore southwest Florida’s ecosystem.
-Think about an island hopping tour for a curated journey of spectacular Gasparilla, North Captiva, and Cabbage Key Island.

 Previously a fishing community, Matlacha is now known for its art galleries and small boutique shops.
 After commercial fishing was banned in the area to protect local marine populations, the residents took to reinventing the city, painting the buildings with bright colors and murals.
-Just off the coast, between Cape Coral and Pine Island, a visit to this town now filled with writers, musicians and artists is well worth it.
-Walk along the main drag and stop along the shops and galleries.
-Wild Child Art Gallery is a local favorite.
-Peggy McTeague re-appropriated an old fishing cottage and has filled the gallery with her incredible Florida paintings and sculptures.
+Walk along the main drag and stop to look at the shops and galleries; Wild Child Art Gallery is a local favorite, and you’ll find it in a restored old fishing cottage.

 At the Edison and Ford Winter Estates, visitors can walk through the former grounds of Thomas Edison and Henry Ford, who wintered in Fort Myers.
-The lush botanical gardens, huge estates and Edison Ford Museum – filled with trinkets and small inventions of Edison – are highlights.
-For the ancient history of southwest Florida, visit the Randell Research Center and Calusa Heritage Trail, an archaeological site of the Calusa Natives.
-The few remnants of the original inhabitants are preserved, and visitors can learned about the Calusa culture at the interpretive trail.
+The lush botanical gardens, huge estates and Edison Ford Museum – filled with trinkets and some of Edison’s small inventions – are highlights.
+For the ancient history of southwest Florida, visit the Randell Research Center and Calusa Heritage Trail, an archeological site of the Calusa people.

-With the hot sun beating down almost all year round, a day inside with air-conditioning is often a welcome refuge.
+With hot sun beating down almost all year round, a day inside with air-conditioning is often a welcome refuge.
 The Sidney and Berne Davis Art Center in Fort Myers provides a pleasant afternoon or evening out of the beating sun.
-Located in a historic court house, the art center is well recognized for its light sculpture that reflects off the old façade of the building.
+Located in a historic courthouse, the art centre is easily recognized by its light sculpture that reflects off the old facade of the building.
 Inside, visitors can take in art exhibitions, musical series and guest lecturers.
 For a day at the movies, visit the Beach Theater on Fort Myers Beach.
-The pink movie-plex can’t be missed on Fort Myers’ main drag.
+The pink building on Fort Myers’s main drag can’t be missed.
 They carry new releases and offer dinner service as an alternative to popcorn and candy.

-For a truly secluded day at the beach, Cayo Costa offers the opportunity to camp on a bridge-less barrier island only reachable by boat.
-Take a shuttle boat and experience the nine mile secluded beach, perfect for shelling, walking and fishing.
-The island has been preserved as a state park, creating the potential for much wildlife viewing.
+For a truly secluded day at the beach, Cayo Costa offers the opportunity to camp on a bridgeless barrier island that is only reachable by boat.
+Take a shuttle boat and experience the nine-mile secluded beach, perfect for shelling, walking and fishing.
+The island has been preserved as a state park, creating the potential for some great wildlife viewing.
 Stand on the shore of the gulf and watch the sun set before crawling into your tent. $42 will get you to and from the island, and includes the admission fee.

 The Great Calusa Blueway offers 190 miles of water trails, one of the most extensive networks in the country.
 Southwest Florida includes many inlets and waterways, as part of the Blueway, making for incredible paddling.
-Countless outfitters and tours operate out of the area, located throughout desirable spots such as Lover’s Key and the surrounding islands.
-It is nearly impossible to choose a bad locale to enjoy the water, and kayaks can be rented for as short as an hour or as long as a day, offering a relaxed way to see the water for the inexperienced or a hardcore adventure for the veteran.
+Countless outfitters and tours operate out of the area.
+Kayaks can be rented for as short as an hour or as long as a day, offering a relaxed way to see the water for the inexperienced, or a hardcore adventure for the veteran.